 What's New at Scranton?plus or minus

-In recent years, we've invested more than $245 million in campus improvements, including our newest building, Leahy Hall, a $47.5 million state-of-the art facility, which opened in fall 2015.
-Recent construction includes the Loyola Science Center, as well as Pilarz and Montrone Halls, home to nearly 400 upper-class students, a fitness center, convenience store and dining area.
+In recent years, we've invested more than $260 million in campus improvements, including our newest project, The Kevin P. Quinn, S.J., Athletics Campus, which began hosting events in Spring 2018.
+This Athletics Campus features NCAA regulation baseball and softball fields, as well as a multi-purpose field that meets NCAA regulations for men's and women's soccer, field hockey and men's and women's lacrosse..
+Recent construction includes Leahy Hall, the Loyola Science Center, as well as Pilarz and Montrone Halls, home to nearly 400 upper-class students, a fitness center, convenience store and dining area.
 Read more about our campus.

-We also have a number of combined or accelerated master's degree programs.
+We also have a number of combined or accelerated master's degree programs, including a Master of Accountancy that can be completed in either 4 years or 5 years.
 High school seniors can now apply to all accelerated graduate direct-entry level programs.
 Visit our list of programs.

 The University of Scranton has been nationally recognized by many sources including the The Princeton Review, Entrepreneur, Barron’s "Best Buys in College Education" and U.S. News & World Report’s "America’s Best Colleges."
 For more information regarding national recognition, please click here.